Weed Management

 Herbicide Recommendations for Winter Small Grains

-Date Posted 10/15/2024Small grain establishment and growth can be hindered by weeds, below are some herbicide options to consider for problem weeds species. - News
+Date Posted 10/15/2024Small grain establishment and growth can be hindered by weeds, but here are some herbicide options to consider for problem weed species. - News

 Scout Fields to Prevent Palmer Amaranth and Waterhemp Spread with the Combine